vighnesh153/react-use-global-state/README.md

 ![Counters Gif](https://i.imgur.com/hyP7VWe.gif)

-### Pros
+## Why you should use this library?
 * Size: `1KB` minified
 * Zero external dependencies
-* Hook based instead of the traditional approaches
+* Modern hook-based state management instead of the traditional redux like approaches
 * No need of wrapping components with a long chain of Providers as there is no Provider-Consumer pattern in this hook

-### Cons
-* Cannot be used with class-based components.
-A workaround is to create a functional component wrapper and provide the state as props to the class-based component

 ## Best practices
 * Try to keep the states very minimal.
 That way, it will be easier to make reusable and won't re-render lot of components just because some random sub-object changed in the state.